liamzdenek/stitch-fix-application/memory-bank/progress.md

    - Lesson: Incremental development allows for faster feedback
    - Application: Implemented core functionality first, then added features

+4. **Dependency Management**:
+   - Lesson: Proper dependency management is critical in complex projects
+   - Application: Carefully managed dependencies to ensure compatibility and functionality

 ## Next Milestone

 The next milestone is to complete the implementation by:

-1. Installing dependencies and building all packages
-2. Testing core functionality
+1. Testing core functionality
-3. Deploying to AWS
+2. Deploying to AWS
-4. Verifying the deployment
+3. Verifying the deployment

-With the TypeScript type errors and infrastructure integration issues now resolved, we're in a good position to move forward with the final steps of the implementation.
+With all packages successfully built and the output binaries/transpiled code verified, we're in a good position to move forward with testing and deployment.
 This will result in a fully functional system that can be deployed to AWS and demonstrated to showcase technical excellence and business value alignment.